Created on

 - Login to FortiGate WebUI and then System -> Certificates -> Import -> Remote Certificate -> and upload the downloaded SAML Certificate (Base64).

-- Note the AzureAD ID (EntityID) and Login/Logout URLs as it needs to be configured on the FortiGate.
+- Note the AzureAD ID (EntityID) and Login/Logout URLs as they need to be configured on the FortiGate.

 set auth-http-port 1000